 Federal loan repayment plans may reduce your monthly payment, but lower payments typically result in higher overall interest.
 If you choose a plan other than the standard 10-year repayment plan, the total cost of your loan will increase.

 Some income-driven plans have qualification requirements borrowers must meet based on income and outstanding eligible student loan debt.
-Contact your student loan servicer to get started, or learn more at

 6. Find out if you’re eligible for student loan forgiveness

-Federal programs for student loan forgiveness have recently been expanded to include more borrowers as restrictions have loosened.
+Federal programs for student loan forgiveness recently have been expanded to include more borrowers as restrictions have loosened.
 If you have previously been denied, it may be worth your effort to reapply with the new guidelines.

 Options for student loan forgiveness, which can eliminate part or all of your debt, include:

 There are many requirements for loan forgiveness.
 Generally, federal student loans may be eligible, but not private student loans.
-Learn more at the
+Learn more at the Federal Student Aid website.

 7. Deduct interest paid on student loans from your taxes

-You may be able to deduct interest paid on student loans up to $2,500 from your 2021 federal income taxes.
+You may be able to deduct interest paid on student loans up to $2,500 from your federal income taxes.
 The student loan interest tax deduction is for borrowers, including parents, and could reduce your taxable income for the year.

 8. Talk to a financial advisor about the best option for you

 Your student loans are just part of your overall financial picture.
-Establishing a relationship with a
+Establishing a relationship with a financial advisor can help you examine your current situation and prioritize your expenses in order to accomplish your goals.
+Guidance from an advisor can help you move forward with confidence.